OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Experiments

 \subsubsection{Evaluation Metrics}

 As described in Section \ref{sec:problem_definition}, our system needs to handle arbitrary combinations of three subtasks: AD, FT, and RCL.
 Each subtask follows a clearly defined success criterion.
 An AD subtask is considered correct if the predicted timestamp lies within one minute ($\pm60$ seconds) of the ground-truth label.
 FT and RCL are evaluated in a single-pass setting: a prediction is counted as correct only when it exactly matches the ground-truth label (Top-1 match).
-Then, for any input query that may combine multiple subtasks, we utilize

-as evaluation metrics, where \(N\) denotes the total number of queries in the dataset, \(num_c\) is the number of queries for which every requested subtask is correctly solved, and \(num_p\) is the number of queries for which at least one requested subtask is correctly solved.
+Then, for any input query that may combine multiple subtasks, we utilize $Correct = \frac{num_c}{N}$ and $Partial = \frac{num_p}{N}$ as evaluation metrics, where \(N\) denotes the total number of queries in the dataset, \(num_c\) is the number of queries for which every requested subtask is correctly solved, and \(num_p\) is the number of queries for which at least one requested subtask is correctly solved.